cilogi/cilogi-guides/offline/sample/contents/news/kibble-planting.md

 author: Tim Niblett
 email: support@cilogi.com

+description: We have recently replanted
+description: a section of the Kibble Palace.

 # New Kibble Palace Planting

 ![Kibble Planting](kibble-planting.jpg)

 We have recently replanted a section of the Kibble Palace with a large range of South African plant species including Proteas, Aloes and Pelargoniums.